sarahf7/ENGM4620_Project_Sarah_Asma/README.md

 - Navigate to the command terminal and RUN!
 -------------------------
 **FUTURE IMPROVEMENTS**
-- Allow for customers to create a wishlist basket
+- Allow for customers to create a wishlist basket❤
 - Employees can notify customers when item is back in stock